-The Research Library, which was established in 1818, collects, preserves and makes available materials that support State government work.
+The New York State library celebrated its bicentennial in 2018.
+The Research Library, established by law in 1818, collects, preserves and makes available materials that support State government work.
 The Library's collections, now numbering over 20 million items, may also be used by other researchers on-site, online and via interlibrary loan.

 The Talking Book and Braille Library (TBBL) lends braille and audio books and magazines, and special playback equipment to residents of the 55 upstate counties of New York State who are unable to read printed materials because of a visual or physical disability.

 The Division of Library Development works in partnership with 73 library systems to bring library services to the millions of people who use New York's academic, public, school and special libraries.
 Library Development also administers State and Federal grant programs that provide aid for library services.

 Ms. Moore has served in various leadership positions at public libraries and library systems throughout her career.
 Most recently, she has served as the Executive Director of the Pioneer Library System where she leads the development of 42 small and rural libraries in Ontario, Wayne, Wyoming and Livingston Counties by coordinating shared services.
 She previously served as the Assistant Director of the Pioneer Library System and the Deputy Director of the Southern Tier Library System.
 Ms. Moore has also served in leadership positions for various library professional organizations as well as for local, regional and statewide community service groups, including most recently, The New York State Complete Count Commission.
 The Commission was created to inform and help direct the State's efforts in the 2020 Census.

 Ms. Moore earned her Master of Library and Information Sciences degree from the University of Pittsburgh.
 She also holds a Bachelor of Arts degree in English from Rutgers University.

 Learn more about previous New York State Librarians.